 Although Wyoming is the least populous state in the United States, it has long struggled with drug and alcohol use issues within its communities.
 Notable substance use statistics include:1, 2, 3

-- In 2019, nearly 5,300 people aged 12 and older were admitted to publicly funded Wyoming drug rehabs and alcohol rehabs.
+In 2019, nearly 5,300 people were admitted to publicly-funded Wyoming drug and alcohol rehabs.

-- Roughly 121,000 Wyoming residents aged 12 and older reported engaging in binge drinking at least once per month.
-That’s nearly 21% of the state’s population within that age bracket.
+Roughly 121,000 residents reported engaging in binge drinking at least once per month.

 Cost of Drug and Alcohol Rehab in Wyoming

 The cost of treatment at Wyoming drug rehabs and alcohol rehabs varies from facility to facility.
 Most of the state’s addiction rehab centers accept some form of health insurance, and many offer reduced-cost or free treatment services based on patients’ income and other situational factors.

 Several of Wyoming’s alcohol and drug rehab facilities accept various forms of payment.
 Of the state’s 60 addiction treatment centers:4